dortania/OpenCore-Post-Install/misc/nvram.md

   * `LegacyEnable`: set to `YES`
   * `LegacyOverwrite` set to `YES`
   * `LegacySchema`: NVRAM variables set(OpenCore compares these to the variables present in nvram.plist)
+    * This bit isn't clear.
+What do the NVRAM variables need to be set to?
+To they need to be set within the config.plist, or the nvram.plist?
+Or both?
+Could this section be expanded?
   * `WriteFlash`: set to `YES`

 And within your EFI: